Deconstructing Miss Granger:

 As for the pursuit of knowledge for its own sake: fish fuzz.

 She came onto the field determined to excel in order to be SEEN to excel.
 And by this time she knows damn well that in the wizarding world knowledge is quite literally power.
 And there is a war in progress!
-And she belongs to one of the targeted groups.
+Not to mention that she belongs to one of the targeted groups.
 She intends to have the very best stocked arsenal in Britain.

 Knowledge for its own sake, my arse.